state-space-models/cuthbert/docs/examples/online_stoch_vol.md

 from typing import NamedTuple
-import matplotlib.pyplot as plt import pandas as pd from jax import Array, random, numpy as jnp, tree from jax.scipy.stats import norm import numpy as np import yfinance as yf
+import matplotlib.pyplot as plt import pandas as pd from jax import Array, random, numpy as jnp, tree, nn from jax.scipy.stats import norm import numpy as np import yfinance as yf